Agile, V Model, Waterfall, Spiral – a comprehensive guide to the development models.

 – Focus more on the application rather than documenting things.

-– Daily meetings and discussions for the project following an Agile model can help to determine the issues well in advance and work on it accordingly.
+– Daily meetings and discussions for the project following an Agile model can help to determine the issues well in advance and work on them accordingly.

 – Requirements changing even in the late stage of development

-– The end result is high-quality software in the least possible time duration and satisfied customer.
+– The end result is high-quality software in the least possible time duration and satisfied customers.

 – The project can easily get taken off track if the customer representative is not clear what final outcome that they want.